Mad Love (1995 film): Plot

-As the couple get closer to Mexico, Casey’s behavior grows increasingly erratic and anxious, but Matt tries to help her and selflessly puts her needs before his.
+As the couple get closer to Mexico, Casey's behavior grows increasingly erratic and anxious, but Matt tries to help her and selflessly puts her needs before his.
 He gradually realizes her mental health is beyond his assistance.
 After Casey has multiple emotional breakdowns, Matt reluctantly makes a phone call to her concerned parents.
 Mrs. Roberts tells Matt that her daughter is manic depressive and needs her medication for her mood swings.
 She pleads for him to bring Casey home so her illness can be treated, but Matt refuses, fearing she will be locked up in a hospital again.
 Casey overhears him talking to her parents and misinterprets his call as a betrayal.

 Casey steals the keys to the car and drives off, with Matt stealing a truck to chase after her.
 He finds her alone in a desert where she threatens suicide and vows to shoot Matt with a gun she took from the glove compartment in the salesman's car.
-Exasperated, Matt tells her to go ahead and shoot him, but Casey can’t bring herself to do it and breaks down.
+Exasperated, Matt tells her to go ahead and shoot him, but Casey can't bring herself to do it and breaks down.
 He runs to hug Casey and the couple return to Seattle, where Casey is readmitted to the psychiatric hospital.
-Matt goes back home, missing his time together with Casey.
+Matt returns home, but misses being with Casey.
 Some time later, Matt receives a letter from Casey saying she has moved back to Chicago and now feels significantly better.
 In her letter she writes, "I had a dream last night, you were in it.
 You waved to me, maybe to say goodbye, it doesn't matter.
 Whatever happens, I'm proud of what we went through.
 It helps me get through the day.
 That, and you in my heart," implying a future for their relationship.